lukasNo1/opi/README.md

 If you want to prohibit this, you can set the "rollCalendar" setting in the config to True

-Know that this option when used constantly will decline your returns more and more, as the asset climbs higher and the premium of that option falls
+Know that this option when used constantly will decline your returns more and more, as the asset climbs higher and the extrinsic value of that option falls